TingyaoLyu/SPYang1220.github.io/_posts/2019-04-28-Throughput1.md

 In this way, we can get all probabilities of p(x) and p(y\|x).
 Problem solved!
 And we get the throughput for text entry.

 However, the throughput now is still not ready for use.
 It is facing two practical issues.
 We will continue discussing in the next post.
-Or you can refer to the paper for full explanation.
+Or you can refer to the paper for a full explanation.